Spiritus Hermeticum: part two

 Those fragments which are today known and accepted as the doctrines of Hermes, and have been regarded as such for many centuries past, are so many and so curious as to make one doubt whether they all emanate from the same mind, despite the familial likeness which runs like a golden thread through the Corpus Hermeticum.
 This—as we told you in our introduction to the first part of this investigation—is our main aim; to discover where and how the true Teachings of Hermes differ from the spurious or merely speculative.
 Many readers will disagree with us when we reach that point in our work.
 Indeed, we firmly believe that the majority who call themselves 'Hermeticists' today will not have travelled with us even thus far.
 Such remind us of a flock of owls in their somnolent unwisdom, being believed and parroted by their misled followers.
 What a strange, phantasmagorical spectacle arises before the writer's eye as he beholds the vituperative critics who will descend upon this discourse, their lips twisted with indignation and disbelief that anyone should dare to cast aspersions upon the sacred cows of Hermetic scholarship and the irrefutable conclusions reached by modern 'authorities' such as Clement Salaman, Timothy Freke, Gary Lachman and others.
 In all fairness, Lachman and Freke do have some understanding of the occult sciences, which cannot be said of Salaman.

 But none of these translators and writers appear to have the wit to realize that a truly wise man, such as Hermes was, is able to deal with all things and understand them perfectly; for from the truly wise nothing is hidden, but this is emphatically not true of most of those who have tried and continue to try to interpret his words.
 Why is this?
 Because unless the Higher Mind of a man is in the driving seat he knows nothing whatsoever about anything real.
 He dwells in illusion, cut off from the Light of God which is the Truth.
 Therefore, when Hermes teaches he speaks with the authority of God who unveils Truth before his seeing eyes, insofar as any man may know Truth on Earth.
 But when the blind try to interpret the words of the truly wise in their own way according to their own preconceptions then there escapes from them a stream of errors which will deluge truth with speculations.
-But the familial likeness persists even then, for it is inevitable that some small particles of the Truths of Hermes must and will remain amongst all the dross from other minds, as we shall see in the next part of this investigation when we come to examine the Poemander and Asclepios in detail.
+But the familial likeness persists even then, for it is inevitable that some small particles of the Truths of Hermes must and will remain amongst all the dross from other minds, as we shall see in the next part of this investigation in which we examine the Poemander and Asclepios further.

 © Copyright occult-mysteries.org.
 Article published 10 May 2020.